Skip to content

 SIM Cards, WiFi, and Staying Connected

-Staying connected in Lisbon is straightforward.
-EU travelers benefit from EU roaming regulations — your home SIM card works in Portugal at domestic rates with no roaming charges (check your provider’s fair use policy for data limits).
-Non-EU travelers (including US, UK post-Brexit, Canadian, Australian visitors) should consider a local Portuguese SIM card or an eSIM to avoid expensive international roaming charges.
+EU travelers: EU roaming regulations mean your home SIM works in Portugal at domestic rates.
+Check your provider’s fair-use data cap.
+Non-EU travelers (US, UK, Canadian, Australian) should get a local SIM or eSIM to avoid bill shock from international roaming.

 Portuguese SIM cards: The three main networks are MEO, Vodafone, and NOS.
-Vodafone generally has the best overall coverage, while MEO often offers the best value for tourists.
-Prepaid tourist SIM cards are available at the airport (MEO and Vodafone both have counters in the arrivals hall), at branded stores across the city, and at some tobacco shops (tabacarias).
-Typical packages: MEO offers 30GB for 30 days for approximately €20–25, Vodafone has comparable plans starting around €20.
-You will need your passport for SIM registration — this is a legal requirement in Portugal.
+Vodafone generally has the best overall coverage; MEO often has the best tourist value.
+Both have counters in the airport arrivals hall.
+Prepaid tourist SIM cards are also sold at branded stores and some tabacarias.
+MEO offers 30GB for 30 days for around €20–25; Vodafone has comparable plans from €20.
+You’ll need your passport for registration — it’s a legal requirement.

-WiFi: Free WiFi is available at Lisbon airport, most hotels and hostels, many cafés and restaurants, and some public spaces.
-The quality varies — café WiFi is usually adequate for messaging and browsing but may struggle with video calls.
-MEO WiFi hotspots are available throughout the city and accessible with a MEO SIM card or by purchasing hourly/daily access.
-Lisbon’s public WiFi network (Lisboa WiFi) covers some central areas but is patchy.
-For reliable connectivity, a local SIM or eSIM is the best investment.
+WiFi: Hotels, hostels, and most cafés have it.
+Quality varies — adequate for messaging and browsing, unreliable for video calls.
+Lisbon’s public Lisboa WiFi network covers some central areas but is patchy.
+For reliable connectivity, a local SIM or eSIM is worth the €20.

 Safety in Lisbon